donishadsmith/neurocaps/paper/paper.md

 algorithm for clustering, which is the clustering algorithm that was originally used and is often employed when performing the CAPs analysis [@Liu2013].

+# Modules
+The core functionalities of NeuroCAPs are concentrated in three modules:

+1. `neurocaps.extraction` contains the `TimeseriesExtractor` class, which:

+- collects preprocessed BOLD data from an BIDS-compliant dataset [@Yarkoni2019]
+- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression and spatial dimensionality reduction using deterministic parcellations (e.g., Schaefer [@Schaefer2018], AAL [@Tzourio-Mazoyer2002])
+- scrubs high-motion volumes using fMRIPrep-derived framewise displacement (FD) values
+- reports quality control information related to high-motion or non-steady state volumes

+2. `neurocaps.analysis` contains the CAP class for performing the main analysis, as well as several standalone utility functions.

+- The `CAP` class:
+  - performs k-means clustering [@scikit-learn] to identify CAPs, supporting both single and optimized cluster selection with heuristics such as the silhouette and elbow method [@Arvai2023]
+  - computes subject-level temporal dynamics metrics (e.g., temporal fraction, transition probabilities, etc) for statistical analysis
+  - converts identified CAPs back into NIfTI statistical maps for spatial interpretation
+  - integrates multiple plotting libraries [@Hunter:2007; @Waskom2021; @plotly; @Gale2021] to
+    provide a diverse range of visualization options

+- Standalone functions:
+Provide tools for data standardization [@harris2020array], merging timeseries data across sessions or tasks, and creating group-averaged transition matrices.

+3. `neurocaps.utils` contains utility functions for:

+- fetching preset parcellation approaches (i.e. 4S, HCPex [@Huang2022], and Gordon [@Gordon2016])
+- generating custom parcellation approaches from tabular metadata
+- customizing plots and simulating data

 # Usage
-The following code demonstrates basic usage of NeuroCAPs (with simulated data) to perform CAPs analysis .
+The following code demonstrates basic usage of NeuroCAPs (with simulated data) to perform CAPs analysis.
 A version of this example using real data is available on [NeuroCAPs' readthedocs](https://neurocaps.readthedocs.io/en/stable/tutorials/tutorial-8.html).

 1. Extract timeseries data